-- See the data on world map - Draw a graph with your data that you can download (pdf), share or print out - Compare data from different locations - in graph and spreadsheet trained/using-the-globe-website/retrieve-and-visualize-your-data
+- See the data on world map - Draw a graph with your data that you can download (pdf), share or print out - Compare data from different locations - in graph and spreadsheet

 It is easy.
-If you are not familiar with the Visualization tool, please see the video guide: https://www.globe.gov/get-
+If you are not familiar with the Visualization tool, please see the Visualisation System "Vis" Tutorials.